gmum/toolkit/README.md

 A collection of *standalone* useful tools:

-* burrito - wrapper for scripts
+* vegab/burrito - wrapper for scripts

 * job_pool - extends functionality of map